DarrenVictoriano/daaf/README.md

 ### What is it:
 * This is a basically an Android ADB shell commands automated using python.
-* Currently, the script only works on 1 device directly connected to the PC.
 * Check Documentation below.

 ### Requirements: